akerl-archived/mind-the-gap/0_shopping/README.md

 * Pelican 1120 case to put everything in
 * Command Strips and Duct Tape to hook everything into the case
 * Faraday sheet material to wrap the case in
+* HDMI 7" display that fit into the lid of the pelican case